 How to Pick a New Business Phone System

-1. What Do You Need It to Do?
+1. What Do You Need Your Phone System to Do?

 2. What Does Success Look Like to You?

-3. VoIP or No VoIP …and Will You Have Enough Bandwidth?
+3. Cloud-hosted VoIP …and Will You Have Enough Bandwidth?

-4. Align Your Phone System With Business Plan Goals
+4. How Will Your Phone System Align with Business Plan Goals?

 Look at your business plan and make sure the system you’re considering is in alignment with your goals.
 If your plans include significant growth, remote workers, opening branch offices, and initiatives of that nature, you’ll want a phone system that can scale with you, instead of growing out of it after only a couple of years.